justinmelnick/justinmelnick.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi.
-I am a Ph.D. candidate in the [Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) at New York University.
-In Fall 2027, I will join the [Department of Government](https://liberalarts.utexas.edu/government/) at the University of Texas at Austin as an Assistant Professor, after an appointment as a Postdoctoral Research Associate at the [Niehaus Center for Globalization and Governance](https://niehaus.princeton.edu/) at Princeton University.
+I an incoming Postdoctoral Research Associate at the [Niehaus Center for Globalization and Governance](https://niehaus.princeton.edu/) at Princeton University.
+In Fall 2027, I will join the [Department of Government](https://liberalarts.utexas.edu/government/) at the University of Texas at Austin as an Assistant Professor.

 <!-- I write on international politics and political economy, with a methodological emphasis on game-theoretic and causal inference tools.
 My current research focuses on the political economy of climate change. -->